LEADING THE LIBRARY

 “Dr. Roopika Risam’s innovative work exemplifies how digital tools can improve access to vital information and foster understanding of cultural events and phenomena,” said MLA President William Adamczyk.

-Dr. Roopika Risam is an assistant professor of English and library fellow at Salem State University.
-She also serves as the Coordinator of the Digital Studies Graduate Certificate Program, and Chair of the Program Area for Content Educators.
+Dr. Roopika Risam is an Assistant Professor of English and Faculty Fellow for Digital Library Initiatives at Salem State University.
+She also serves as the Coordinator of the Digital Studies Graduate Certificate Program and Chair of the Program Area for Content Educators.
 Her book about promoting equity and justice in the digital cultural record, New Digital Worlds: Postcolonial Digital Humanities in Theory, Praxis, and Pedagogy, is due out November 15, 2018 from Northwestern University Press.
 Risam is also co-editor of The Digital Black Atlantic for the Debates in the Digital Humanities series (University of Minnesota Press) and co-founder of Reanimate, an intersectional feminist publishing collective recovering archival writing by activist women in media industries.
 Risam’s other major project examines postcolonial and global themes in W.E.B.
 Du Bois’s writing.
 Additionally, she is the co-founder of Postcolonial Digital Humanities, a movement and emerging academic subfield within digital humanities that foregrounds global explorations of race, class, gender, sexuality, and disability within cultures of technology.
 She is a frequent speaker on issues of race, difference, and the digital; globalization and technology; pedagogy and technology; and social media and public scholarship.
 Visit her webpage at http://roopikarisam.com.